 One of the challenge that most organizations have nowadays is they’ve invested a lot of money and some sort of identity management and provision and deep provisioning systems.
 So how do you integrate an application that’s hosted at some third party data center by some vendor with your security model?
 So it’s a number of challenges and I thought it would be time for a book like this to pull all those things together.

 What are the challenges for project managers on SaaS projects?

 Dave Gordon: One of the challenges you have is a very different group of stakeholders.
 Quite frankly if everything is in-house, it’s a lot easier to identify your stakeholders because you can really very efficiently and effectively say: ‘Okay, who are we talking to now?’

 But as soon as you start hosting something outside, you got to integrate that system with all the other systems that the legacy system touches today.
 In my case, I go around implementing a human capital management and payroll system and they typically have anywhere from 20 to 70 integrations with other systems.

 Third party vendors, you know people who report taxes withheld on payroll, things of that nature.
 So add in all of the other internal systems from your accounting system to the aforementioned security management systems, you very quickly end up with a lot of integration work.

 So it becomes difficult to understand and manage all of those stakeholders because everyone of those sources or sinks of data has some sort of an established set of protocols and some of them you may be doing for the first time and some of them, you may be redoing after having done it 10 years ago and everyone associated within that.

 So sometimes, it’s about rediscovering the way and you don’t always necessary want to pave over the cow pats.
 A lot of challenges for that kind of work simply because there are more parties of interest.

-This interview first appeared in 2012 after my conversation with Dave and has been shared again.
+This interview first appeared in 2012 after my conversation with Dave.